 Rob is originally from northern New Jersey, where he grew up and attended Ramapo College of New Jersey.
 From college, he went to Regent Law School in Virginia Beach.
 After graduating from Regent in 2010, Rob practiced primarily general civil litigation and personal injury law in the Hampton Roads area before joining CLADC in 2015.
 From 2013-17, he served on the board of directors for Jim White Community Fitness Foundation, a nonprofit that provides fitness and nutrition services to homeless and other underprivileged people in Hampton Roads.
 He is a member of Christ Our Shepherd Church in SE DC.
 In his spare time, he enjoys reading, playing basketball, and going for long runs.

-Jonathan Ng, Board Chair
+Karen Wu, Board Chair

 Abraham George, Board Member

 Abraham (Abey) George has spent the past 25 years Seeking to draw the Church into the work of bringing justice and freedom.
 Beginning his ministry as a Pastor and later Seminarian in India, and most recently serving International Justice Mission for 10 years as the Global Director for Church Partnerships, he has travelled the world building relationships, mentoring leaders, and influencing communities.
 He is the co-author of God of Justice (Inter Varsity Press).
 He holds a Mater of Theology (Historical Theology) and a Master of Divinity.
 He and his wife and their two children live near Annapolis, MD, where he enjoys reading, car detailing, and finding new coffee shops in his spare time.